on Tue, 11/09/2021

 Valin Corporation’s Vice President of Marketing, Anne Vrancic, recently did a Q&A with ID to discuss Valin’s journey from the planning phase, through the launch and how the site is being received now that it’s been up and running for 8 months.

 on Thu, 02/16/2017

-Process automation is the term most used when talking about computer technology paired with software specifically engineered to help industrial plants or factories operate more efficiently and safely.
-Before process automation was implemented, individuals would have to physically monitor the components and outputs of a plant or factory.
+Process automation is most used when talking about computer technology paired with software engineered to help industrial plants or factories operate more efficiently and safely.
+Before process automation, individuals would have to physically monitor the components and outputs of a plant or factory.

 on Mon, 01/23/2017

-The distribution model of the past 50 years is changing rapidly thanks in part to the digital revolution.
+The distribution model of the past 50 years is changing.
 Joseph Nettemeyer, president and CEO of Valin Corporation, says that means distributors must find ways to add more value to solutions offered to customers.
 It also means they must become digital experts in communication.

 on Mon, 12/26/2016